lhcb/starterkit-lessons/02-lb-git.md

 ```
 git lb-push SKTest <username>-new-feature
 ```
-To upload them to the `<username>-new-feature` branch on the main repository.
+to create a new `<username>-new-feature` branch on the main Gitlab repository and upload your commits to it.
 This will calculate the changes between your local dev repository and the remote project repository, and create corresponding commits for the remote project.